strontic/strontic.github.io/xcyclopedia/library/ci.dll-2D3C21DC26898B49E4FF25B9B755BB61.md

 ## Possible Misuse

 *The following table contains possible examples of `ci.dll` being misused.
-While `ci.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ci.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --